Moving in and out of Essex

 Moving within Essex

-Young people will not necessarily be entitled to transport if the school named in their EHC plan is no longer the nearest suitable school to the new address.
+Young people may not be entitled to transport if the school named in their EHC plan is no longer the nearest suitable school to the new address.